RESOURCES FOR NEW BIRDERS

 Birdcam - live video from more than a dozen bird feeding stations and nests around the world

-What to Wear & What to Bring with you when Birding:
+What to Wear, What to Bring, and What to Expect when Birding:

 - Binoculars!